 Why per-surface randomization fails

-The naive approach is to randomize each fingerprint surface independently — a different canvas hash, a different WebGL string, a different font list.
-The result is a combination no real device would ever produce: a macOS user-agent with a Linux font set, an NVIDIA GPU string with a Mac screen aspect, an Asia/Tokyo timezone with US English.
-Anti-bot models trained on millions of real users flag these impossibilities instantly.
-The fingerprint itself becomes the tell.
+The obvious-but-wrong approach is to randomize each fingerprint surface on its own — a random canvas hash here, a random WebGL string there, a random font list.
+The problem is that these signals are not independent in real life, so random combinations produce a device that could not exist: a macOS user-agent paired with a Linux font set, an NVIDIA GPU string on a Mac screen aspect ratio, an Asia/Tokyo timezone with US English.
+Anti-bot models, trained on millions of real users, know these pairings never occur and flag them instantly.
+The disguise becomes the giveaway.

 Runtime spoofing vs engine-level patching

-The same patch can live at two different layers, with very different durability:
+The same fix can live at two different layers, and where it lives decides how well it holds up:

 | Runtime spoofing | Engine-level patching | |